ritabc/rails-decision-log/README.md

   - #343 Full-Text Search in PostgreSQL
   - #385, #386 Authorization from Scratch Parts 1 & 2

-If you'd like to learn about the Hart's Mill Eco-Village community/project, see the [website](http://www.hartsmill.org/) for more details.
+If you'd like to learn about Common Ground Ecovillage, see the [website](http://www.commonground.eco/) for more details.